skrey/yellow-extensions/source/contact/README.md

 ## How to restrict a contact page

 If you don't want that messages are sent to anyone, then restrict emails.
 Open file `system/extensions/yellow-system.ini` and change `ContactEmailRestriction: 1`.
-All contact messages go directly to the webmaster.
+All contact messages go directly to the webmaster and it's no longer possible to set a different person.

 If you don't want that messages with links are sent, then restrict links.
 Open file `system/extensions/yellow-system.ini` and change `ContactLinkRestriction: 1`.
 Contact messages must not contain clickable links, this blocks many unwanted messages.
 You can also configure keywords in the spam filter, fortunately, many spammers send the same message multiple times.